sockheadrps/WsWithFastAPI/README.md

 pip install -r requirements.txt
 ```

-# Git provided project setup:
+# Git provided project structure:

-I have created a branch with the base structure of the project.
-This branch has the basic file structure and base class and function initialization (without implementation) as well as the required files to get started.
+I the main branch has the basic file structure and base class and function initialization (without implementation) as well as the required files to get started.
+The chart branch has the completed project.

-Clone the repository and checkout the `base-structure` branch.
+Clone the repository and checkout the `main` branch.

 ```bash